Rules and Terms

 6. Material for Judging, Screening and Promotion:

-Any submitted production that is selected/shortlisted/nominated will be known as a finalist.
-Entrants will be asked to provide high quality viewing material and the BAAs may use extracted clips, up to 40” (maximum), for promotional use across all established media.
-Entries to the Best Short Film and Best Music Video and films selected for the Public Choice Awards categories must give permission for the online screening of the film(s), and for promotional use of clips, and be free and able to do so, in respect of the rights holders.
+Entries to the Best Short Film and Best Music Video and films selected for the Audience Award categories must give permission for the limited online screening of the film(s), and for promotional use of clips, and be free and able to do so, in respect of the rights holders.

 7. Pre-selection, Judging, Jury Decisions and Enforcement of Regulations: